keystone-enclave/keystone/docs/source/Keystone-Demo/Demo-Basics.rst

 It can also use the 'dummy client' in which case it sends messages to the dummy client object, and not over the network.
-This is useful for testing in a single process in qemu
+This is useful for testing in a single process in qemu.

 Dummy Client
 ------------